-The new international accounting standard for insurance contracts, IFRS 17, will be effective from 1 January 2021 (or 2022 if the IASB’s proposed one-year deferral is passed), replacing interim standard IFRS 4.
+The new international accounting standard for insurance contracts, IFRS 17, will be effective from 1 January 2023, replacing interim standard IFRS 4.
 For many insurers it will introduce significant changes to how insurance contracts are recognised, measured and disclosed.

 There is a risk that any loss on transition may become restricted under the reformed loss relief rules applying from April 2017, which could significantly increase the period of time over which it can be utilised.
 Taxable profit forecasts prepared for deferred tax recognition purposes will need to be updated for new profit profiles.

 If IFRS 17 is applied for consolidated accounts but UK GAAP is applied for entity accounts, there will be only deferred tax impacts to consider on the GAAP adjustments between entity and consolidated accounts.
 However it is possible that, in time, UK GAAP standards will eventually align with IFRS 17.